Family values: In politics

 Familialism or familism is the ideology that puts priority on family and family values.
 Familialism advocates for a welfare system where families, rather than the government, take responsibility for the care of their members.

-In the United States, the banner of "family values" has been used by social conservatives to express opposition to abortion, feminism, pornography, comprehensive sex education, divorce, homosexuality, same-sex marriage, civil unions, secularism, and atheism.
-American conservative groups have made inroads promoting these policies in Africa since the early 2000s, describing them as African family values.
+In the United States, the banner of "family values" has been used by the US political right to express opposition to abortion, birth control, pornography, non-abstinence sex education, divorce, LGBTQ validity, same-sex marriage, environmentalism, feminism, gender diversity, secularism, and atheism.
+American conservative and nationalist groups have made successful inroads promoting these policies in Africa since the early 1990s, describing them as African family values.

+The phrase family values originated with the 1992 Republican National Convention, for their "Family Values Night", featuring Barbara Bush as the keynote speaker.
+In the short term the phrase was widely panned, and at the time the staying power of the idea was underestimated.

+Family values by region

-In culture
+Arabic culture

-Cultures outside of the United States

 Interpretations of Islamic learnings and Arab culture are common for the majority of Saudis.
 Islam is a driving cultural force that dictates a submission to the will of Allah.
 The academic literature suggests that the family is regarded as the main foundation of Muslim society and culture; the family structure and nature of the relationship between family members are influenced by the Islamic religion.
 Marriage in Saudi culture means the union of two families, not just two individuals.
 In Muslim society, marriage involves a social contract that occurs with the consent of parents or guardians.
 Furthermore, marriage is considered the only legitimate outlet for sexual desires, and sex outside marriage (zina) is a crime that is punished under Islamic law.
-This view of marriage is similar to the Western Christian view of marriage, created in 12th century France, which promised salvation, sex without sin, and much more.

 The Saudi family includes extended families, as the extended family provides the individual with a sense of identity.
 The father is often the breadwinner and protector of the family, whereas the mother is often the homemaker and the primary caretaker of the children.
 Parents are regarded with high respect, and children are strongly encouraged to respect and obey their parents.
 Often, families provide care for elders.
 Until recently, because families and friends are expected to provide elderly care, nursing homes were considered culturally unacceptable.